 Applications for the Television Production and Broadcast Journalism Bursary are considered against the following criteria:

 Enthusiasm for television - We are interested in applicants' career aspirations and their passion for television.
 Any experience you have gained related to television is also useful.

 Motivation - We want to support individuals who will make the most of the opportunities presented by this bursary and are keen to be active members of the RTS.

-Geographic spread - We want to ensure bursary recipients attend universities across the UK so we will avoid making a high number of awards to one institution.
+Geographic spread - We want to ensure bursary scholars attend universities across the UK so we will avoid making a high number of awards to one institution.

 Additional evidence - We ask applicants to submit an example of their work.